El contenido no se encuentra disponible en el idioma seleccionado. Estamos trabajando continuamente para agregar más idiomas. Gracias por su apoyo.

 1. Verify that the Storm and Kafka components of MRS have been installed and are running properly.

 2. Ensure that a Storm sample code project has been set up.
 Import storm-examples to the Eclipse development environment.
-For details, see Configuring and Importing a Project.
+For details, see Importing and Configuring Storm Sample Projects.

 3. Use WinScp to import the Storm client installation package to the Linux environment and install the client.
 For details, see Preparing a Linux Client Environment.